tailrecursion/presioke/README.md

 # presioke

 This ClojureScript application uses Hoplon and the flickr API to obtain random images and display them in the browser.
+[Try it](http://alandipert.github.io/presioke/) or [see all of the code](https://github.com/tailrecursion/presioke/blob/master/src/html/index.cljs).

 Hoplon (née HLisp) is a Leiningen plugin containing an extended ClojureScript compiler and related tools and libraries like